NeleBiH/LiquidctlGUI/README.md

 A simple GUI for [liquidctl](https://github.com/liquidctl/liquidctl) to control **fans** and **pump** on devices such as the Corsair Commander Core.
+Unfortunately i have only one device to test so if you run this please let me know does it work.
 I am not a programmer – this was **built with AI assistance** – use at your own risk.
 If your cat catches fire, it’s on you. 😉

 <img width="1920" height="1042" alt="Screenshot_20250826_183020" src="https://github.com/user-attachments/assets/5860af41-2da0-489b-85eb-6d7ca831958a" />